-4. The three-part time-of-use tariff (Category D tariff)
+5. The three-part time-of-use tariff (Category D tariff)

-This tariff is more cost-reflective since the rate per KWh charge varies according to the time of use.
+This tariff is more cost-reflective since the rate per KWh charge varies according to the time of use and high (June - August) and low (September - May) seasonal charges.